Western Australia Police Force: Investigative abuses

-Corryn Rayney murder investigation
+2007 Corryn Rayney murder investigation

+Corryn Rayney was an Australian-Ugandan refugee who was found dead in Kings Park on 16 August 2007.
+The circumstances surroundiung Rayney's death remain mysterious with no clear cause of death being identified, though police announced early on that her death was being treated as a murder inquiry.
+Rayney's husband, Lloyd Rayney, a prominent barrister specialising in criminal prosecution, was charged with her murder, but was found not guilty by Justice Brian Martin.

-In his judgment of a murder trial initiated in 2012 following the death of Corryn Rayney, Justice Brian Martin handed down a "not guilty" verdict and was critical of some police actions, stating that "there were instances of unacceptable conduct by some investigators ranging from inappropriate to reprehensible".
+In handing down his not guilty verdict, Justice Martin was critical of some police actions, stating that "there were instances of unacceptable conduct by some investigators ranging from inappropriate to reprehensible".
 He added that he had found "no evidence that lines of inquiry were not properly investigated".
-Some five years before charges were laid, the senior sergeant in charge of the investigation had publicly named Lloyd Rayney as the force's "only suspect" and the "primary person of interest".
-At the trial, which extended over three months, the judge found that "the State case is bereft of any evidence [establishing] a crime scene".
+Some five years before charges were laid, the Senior Sergeant in charge of the investigation had publicly named Lloyd Rayney as the force's "only suspect" and the "primary person of interest".
+At the trial, which extended over three months, the Judge found that "the State case is bereft of any evidence [establishing] a crime scene".
 He concluded "The case for the State is beset by improbabilities and uncertainties.
 Crucial evidence is lacking and the absence of evidence tells strongly against the State.
 Endeavours by the State to fill critical gaps and explain away improbabilities are primarily no more than speculation without foundation in the evidence."
 These findings were substantially upheld and vindicated by an appeal bench of three judges who unanimously dismissed the prosecutors' appeal, and upheld the trial judge's analysis and verdict.

-An April 2014 report of the Western Australian Crimes and Corruption Commission cleared two police officers of any serious misconduct in the Corryn Rayney murder investigation.
+An April 2014 report of the Western Australian Corruption and Crime Commission (CCC) cleared two police officers of any serious misconduct in the Rayney murder investigation.
 Their behaviour in threatening a female lawyer had been described as ranging from "inappropriate to reprehensible" by the trial judge.
 A second matter reviewed by the CCC related to "attempts by a third officer to encourage an independent pathologist involved in the case to change a report to better fit police evidence.
 That officer was found to have acted unreasonably."
-In September 2014, lawyer and former state governor Malcolm McCusker supported calls for an independent review, and also a Corruption and Crime Commission investigation of "claims that police manufactured evidence to incriminate...Lloyd Rayney".
+In September 2014, lawyer and former State Governor, Malcolm McCusker, supported calls for an independent review, and also a CCC investigation of "claims that police manufactured evidence to incriminate ...
+Lloyd Rayney".

-As of 2017, the senior investigating officer in the Rayney murder case continued to regard Lloyd Rayney as "the prime and only suspect" despite Rayney's comprehensive exoneration by the courts.
-A defamation action brought by Rayney resulted in a record compensation award of over $2.6 million and legal costs of over $10 million.
+As of 2017, the senior investigating officer in the Rayney murder case continued to regard Lloyd Rayney as "the prime and only suspect", despite Lloyd Rayney's comprehensive exoneration by the courts.
+A defamation action brought by Lloyd Rayney resulted in a record compensation award of over $2.6 million and legal costs of over $10 million.

+On 21 April 2020, Lloyd Rayney was struck off by Legal Practice Board.
+Later the same year, Lloyd Rayney sued one of the lead forensic investigators on the case for allegedly making defamatory comments at a seminar at Curtin University in 2014.
+Lloyd Rayney was awarded A$438,000 in damages.